alan-if/alan-by-examples/README.md

 - [www.AlanIF.se][ALAN] — the ALAN website.
 - [ALAN Yahoo Group] — for community help, announcements and discussions.
-- [ALAN sources][ALAN Bitbucket] — source code repository on Bitbucket.
+- [Alan sources on Bitbucket][Alan Bitbucket] — source code repository on Bitbucket.
+- [Alan sources on GitHub][Alan GitHub] — source code repository on GitHub.
+- [Alan IF Development team] — GitHub profile and public projects.

 ## Documentation and Tutorials